As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 We have a list of all the best waxes for black paint below, but here is the combination of products that have our vote!

 Meguiars Ultimate Compound for removing scratches.
-This product spreads well and works great by hand or with the help of a DA polisher.
+This product spreads well and works great by hand or with the help of a dual-action polisher.

 Meguiars Ultimate Polish for restoring color and filling in any remaining scratches.
 This polish has worked magic on many vehicles, and if you take the time to look at pictures, videos and reviews you will find that it’s one of the best polish products on the market – and it doesn’t cost a fortune!